 A good UI also means validating user input and managing expectations in order to earn their trust and instill confidence.

 Once someone makes a request, a UI can use acknowledgers — words or phrases like “OK,” “Sure,” “Alright,” “Thanks,” and “Got it” — that show the UI is engaged and listening.
 Randomizing acknowledgers can help make the experience feel more fluid and natural.

 After acknowledging, the system can then seek either explicit or implicit confirmation that it understood.
 With explicit confirmation (which is usually used when something major is at stake, such as buying a plane ticket), the UI asks the user for verbal agreement before proceeding.

-With implicit confirmation (used for lower-risk situations, such as streaming a song), the UI incorporates a key element of the user’s request into its response to validate and instill confidence in the user, but doesn’t require verbal approval per se.
+With implicit confirmation (used for lower-risk situations, such as streaming a song), the UI incorporates a key element of the user’s request into its response to validate and instill confidence in the user, but it doesn’t require verbal approval per se.